Attacks on parachutists: Vietnam War

-Soviet-Afghan War
+Soviet–Afghan War

 Afghans in Peshawar showing off canopy of downed Soviet jet, 1984.

-Unconfirmed reports from Soviet sources Soviet-Afghan War suggest at least 5 Soviet pilots had been shot and killed either in their parachutes or on the ground after landing.
+Unconfirmed reports from Soviet sources Soviet–Afghan War suggest at least 5 Soviet pilots had been shot and killed either in their parachutes or on the ground after landing.
 2 of which are presumed to be MiG-21 pilots in scattered reports estimated between April 1984 and July 1984.
 Possible evidence points to two MiG-21s that went missing in May 1984, in which the pilots had bailed out, but had gone missing.
 In 1985, 3 other pilots were shot down confirmed dead after Mujahideen fighters had reportedly taken responsibility, claiming that they had shot the pilots after they had ejected, with pieces of the ejection seat as proof.
 The group was possibly carrying out strike missions near Kabul, as it fits the description, as well as locals reporting several strike fighters in the area just before being shot down.

-Syrian Civil War
+Syrian civil war

-In September 2015, Russia conducted military operations within Syria in furtherance of securing areas, bombing areas held by terrorist groups, including the Syrian Turkmen Brigades, which operate close to the Syria–Turkey border.
+In September 2015, Russia conducted military operations within Syria in furtherance of securing areas, bombing areas held by rebel groups, including the Syrian Turkmen Brigades, which operate close to the Syria–Turkey border.
 On 24 November 2015, a Russian Su-24 attack jet was shot down by a Turkish F-16C, and the two pilots ejected within Syrian territory controlled by Turkmen rebels.
 A commander of the Syrian Turkmen Brigades told Reuters that his forces opened fire on a pilot parachuting from the downed aircraft while attempting to land in non-rebel territory, and the group uploaded an image of rebel soldiers holding flaps of a NPP Zvezda K-36 ejection seat.
 Russian RIA later reported after retrieval that one of the pilots was killed by gunfire.